 CCPS has a targeted completion date of summer 2021, allowing staff and students to return to a new school for the 2021-22 school year.

 Have the GES staff and families had input into the project?

 Yes.
-As of June 2018, the architectural firm had conducted two staff meetings and one community night to receive input on the design of the building and grounds.
-More meetings will be held as the project progresses.
+The architectural firm conducted staff meetings and community nights to receive input on the design of the building and grounds.

 Why is the building going to be two stories instead of the tradition one story structure?

 A two-story structure allows for a smaller “footprint” than a larger one-story structure, which is more cost effective.
 The building will have an elevator for students and staff with physical disabilities.